ericharding/blog/content/blog/xinetd/index.md

     payload = json.loads(data)
 ```

 Then we just need to respond to the caller by writing an HTTP status code to stdout.
-I choose to send the respond before staring the git pull so the calling process does not need to wait for acknowledgement.
+I choose to send the response before starting the git pull so the calling process does not need to wait for an acknowledgment.
 I don't attempt to indicate whether the git pull succeeded or not in the HTTP response.
 ```python
 print "HTTP/1.1 200 OK\n\nkkthxbye"
 ```